mdang/world-of-tech/README.md

 - Type in **terminal** and hit `Enter`
 - `cd ~/Desktop` to navigate to the desktop
 - `touch quote.txt` to create a file named **quote.txt**
+- `ls` to list the contents of your desktop.
+You should see the new file listed
 - `open quote.txt` to edit the file
 - Type in **Who looks outside, dreams; who looks inside, awakens** and hit `Enter`
 - Save the file and close it with your default text editor